pmlmodelling/nctoolkit/readme.md

 The goal of nchack is to provide a comprehensive tool in Python for manipulating individual netcdf files and ensembles of netcdf files.
 The philosophy is to provide sufficient methods to carry out 80-90% of netcdf manipulations.

+This package should work with Python 2.7 upwards.

 ## Installation

 You can install the development version of nchack using using pip as follows.